 top of page

-Determining Customer Behaviors
+Customer Ticketing Behaviors

 Understand who our users are, what their motivations are, and build proto-personas based off findings.